Loess Plateau: Background

 The Loess Plateau suffers from one of the world's most severe soil erosion.
 Soil erosion in the region is affected by many factors, including vegetation cover, precipitation, strength of winds, climate etc. However, human activities contribute the most to soil erosion in the Loess Plateau in recent years.
 It is estimated from historical records that forest cover on the Loess Plateau declined by a factor of eight during the last three millennia, reaching a low in 1949 leading to yearly soil erosion of 3700 tons of soil per km^{2}.
 Especially the northern and eastern parts of the region were once covered in forests.

-The population in the Chinese Loess Plateau has tripled from 1949 to 2000.
-It has reached 104 million people in 2000.
+The population in the Chinese Loess Plateau has tripled from 1949 to 2000, reaching 104 million people in 2000.
 More than 70% of slope land is used for agricultural activities.
 The farming activities on the steep slopes exposed the loess materials on the slope.
-When there is heavy rainfall and storms, the loess are easily washed away, which cause serious soil erosion.
-In 1999 it was found that most of the grassland is overgrazed and facing land degradation problem.
-Also, mining and construction also contribute in causing soil erosion.
+When there is heavy rainfall and storms, the loess are easily washed away, which causes serious soil erosion.
+In 1999 it was found that most of the grassland is overgrazed and facing land degradation problems.
+Mining and construction also contribute to causing soil erosion.